 Strongly recommended that you bring ALL supplements (We need to see the ACTUAL bottles, boxes, etc OR IF YOU CANT BRING THE CONTAINERS TAKE SMART PHONE CAMERA PICTURES OF FRONT of container AND BACK OF INGREDIENTS).
 A list of medications is acceptable, with correct dosage and amount, as long if the list is up to date (see Integrative Medicine Forms) You should also be prepared to let us know previous treatments you have taken, and the reason why they were discontinued.

-We recommend wearing comfortable clothing.
-Some patients elect to bring their own water or other "personals" to occupy their time while they are in the lounge area.
+NOTE: Dr. Burton wears comfortable clothing** and we recommend you do the same.
+Some patients elect to bring their own water, books to read while undergoing treatment.
 While your wait should not be more than average waiting room time, please be mindful that on rare occasions emergencies do occur, requiring the attention of doctors and/or staff.

 Most laboratory records are incomplete or not up to date.
 Expect new laboratory orders.
 These will include panels that address inflammation (homocysteine), autoimmune diseases, include iodine levels, and comprehensive cardiovascular studies (more than just the average "LDL" and "triglycerides").
 These tests maybe necessary to establish an optimum treatment plan You may have to pay a deductible for your laboratory tests, depending on your insurance.
 This is a decision of your insurance policy and is independent of this office.
 You are advised to check about your deductible with your insurance company.
 This office is NOT responsible for ANY laboratory fees!

 BE PREPARED TO TAKE NOTES AT ALL APPOINTMENTS!!!!
+You may record using smart phone, or bring paper/pen to record what is discussed.
 You are responsible for remembering your own treatment plan, and knowing the names of your medications and supplements.

 You may wish to keep your notes in a binder.
 All patients who have paper records are strongly encouraged to keep these documents in a 3 ring notebook or binder.
 We recommend a 3 ring binder at least 1 inch (2 inches or more for those who have a significant amount of records) and tab-dividers so that sections can be labeled ("history", "medicine/supplement list", "radiology").
 Recommend you bring your notebook to each office visit--you can leave in car just in case it's needed--as we will be returning all records and reports to you during office visits.
 NOTE: we no longer mail these records; you must come for an appointment if you wish t receive these records from our office.
 Another use is to record your blood pressures, sugars, temps, etc from last appointment in your binder/notebook If you need help putting the notebook together, take it to our front desk and the office staff can put it together for you.
 Its also strongly recommended you bring/take binder/notebook with you to ALL other specialists' appointments.

 MEDICATION REFILL POLICY: Ongoing Medications AND REFILLS are written ONLY AT THE TIME OF THE OFFICE VISIT!
 Refills are ALWAYS written to accommodate you at until your next scheduled appointment (or beyond).
-If you are not able to keep that visit, please reschedule in time before you run out of medications.
-You are given a copy of the electronic script of medications FOR YOU at the time of the visit that shows what medications have been sent to the pharmacy, along with the refill number.
+If you are not able to keep that visit, please reschedule (CHANGE YOUR APPOINTMENT) in time before you run out of medications.
 If there is a discrepancy with your pharmacy, you should always contact the pharmacy first, or present to them your copy of the order to verify that refills SHOULD BE AVAILABLE!
 If you do not get your medication, it is likely because your insurance will not pay for the medication, or you need prior authorization from our office before the insurance company will pay.
 Ask the pharmacy if prior authorization is needed.
 Make sure you notify our office as soon as possible if you do not get your medication from the pharmacy.
 If you choose not to get the medication (or any treatment) because the copay/cost is too high, you still need to notify our office as soon as possible (do NOT wait until next appointment!)

 NOTE: Any treatments, non emergency tests, or other requests should ONLY be discussed at time of visit (including letters for work, etc)

 Dr. Burton is an Integrative Medicine Specialist, and therefore, is seeing patients on a consultant status.
 Use your own doctor for hospital admissions (but contact Dr. Burton by email if you have to go to the hospital, Urgent Care or ER).
-Effective January 2017, Dr. Burton is no no longer acting/working as a primary care physician and insurances (other than medicare) are no longer being accepted.
-Dr. Burton IS available for alternative/integrative care for acute illness management.
-You must contact Dr. Burton by email (or office only if email not available) within 48 hour onset of symptoms.
+Effective January 2017, Dr. Burton is no no longer acting/working as a primary care physician and insurances (other than medicare and Mcclaren Medicaid ) are no longer being accepted.
+Dr. Burton IS available for alternative/integrative care for acute illness management (such as cold, flu, poison ivy exposure, etc).
+You should always go to the ER for chest pain or shortness of breath symptoms.
+You should contact Dr. Burton by email (or office only if email not available) within 48 hour onset of symptoms.